Emrul-Hasan/Bike-Warehouse-Management-Client-Site/README.md

 ## Project Features
   - This website basically display items.
-  - This website has Email based and Google authentication
+  - Admin manage the product quantity and price Email based and Google authentication login system
   - This website has protected route
   - This website is mobile responsive.
   - Here we use some modern technologies
     - React
     - React Router
     - Bootstrap 5
-    - Authenteication
+    - Authentication
     - React Icon
     - React Toastify
     - JWT Authorization